kevinsoter/PI_in_DL/README.md

 # PI_in_DL
-Data analysis script for the research manuscript "Presynaptic Inhibition does not Contribute to Soleus Ia Afferent Depression during Drop Landings " by Soter, K., Hahn, D., and Grosprêtre, S.

 The script provided here was written for the data analysis of the research manuscript:
     "Presynaptic Inhibition does not Contribute to Soleus Ia Afferent Depression during Drop Landings"